aziz-fridhi/group-research-project-report-green-group/LESSON 03/veronikaMARKDOWN TEMPLATE.md

 ## Make the word "bold" bold in the following sentence.

-This word is in bold.
+This word is in bold.e12345

 ## Make the word "italics" italics in the following sentence.